 Patti was raised in West Chester PA, and went on to swim for the University of Scranton where she graduated with a degree in Physical therapy.
 She furthered her education at DeSales University and earned her MBA degree.
 She joined Mishock Physical Therapy in October of 2010.

 She has focused the majority of her continuing education over the past 4 years on a variety of topics including training in Vestibular rehabilitation as well as classes at the University of Pittsburgh Medical Center for advanced understanding on concussion protocols and ImPACT testing.
-Her goal is to further develop this knowledge and pursue certification in vestibular therapy.
+She has further developed this knowledge and received certification in vestibular therapy.

 Her treatment philosophy is to personally connect with her patients in a friendly and positive setting.
 She likes to empower them with information to get the best outcomes in the clinic as well as develop tools so they can manage at home after completing their course of treatment with physical therapy.